craigbuckler/dockerwebdev/content/tutorials/what-is-docker.md

 ---
 title: What is Docker and how does it work?
-description: The second chapter of "Docker for Web Developers" explains what Docker is, how it works, and how it can help when setting up web development environments.
+description: The second chapter of the "Docker for Web Developers" book explains what Docker is, how it works, and how it can help when setting up web development environments.
 keywords: excerpt, sample, chapter, technology
 shareimage: what-is-docker.png
 date: 2020-10-29